-- 14.1 An Employee who reports for work at the beginning of a shift and is unable to commence work due to inclement weather will receive three (3) hours pay.
-To qualify, the Employee must remain at a protected place or area as designated by the Employer for three (3) hours unless excused by an authorized representative of the Employer. - 14.2 An Employee who reports for and commences work but is unable to continue work due to inclement weather shall receive three (3) hours pay at the applicable rate of pay or pay for the actual time worked for that shift, whichever is the greater. - 14.3 An Employee in receipt of inclement weather pay shall also receive Travel or Board Allowance if applicable.
+- 14.1 An employee who reports for work at the beginning of a shift and is unable to commence work due to inclement weather will receive three (3) hours pay.
+To qualify, the employee must remain at a protected place or area as designated by the Employer for three (3) hours unless excused by an authorized representative of the Employer.
+For clarity, this pay is not applicable if the Employer or Owner provides sufficient advance notice that no work is available due to inclement weather in advance of the shift commencing. - 14.2 An employee who reports for and commences work but is unable to continue work due to inclement weather shall receive three (3) hours pay at the applicable rate of pay or pay for the actual time worked for that shift, whichever is the greater. - 14.3 An employee in receipt of inclement weather pay shall also receive travel or board allowance if applicable.